shakes76/PatternFlow/recognition/s4644376 Stable Diffusion/readme.md

 as image from the dataset with noise applied.
 The model then generates a guess to how much noise needs to be removed from each specific pixel to produce an image similar to the trained dataset.
-At this point via some math as described in the basis [paper](https://arxiv.org/pdf/2006.11239.pdf) the input noise can have the predicted noise removed to generate a brand new Knee MRI scan.
+At this point via some math as described in the basis [paper](https://arxiv.org/pdf/2006.11239.pdf) the input noise can have the predicted noise removed to generate a brand-new Knee MRI scan.

 This process can be illustrated with the below figure where going left to right is applying noise and the model attempts to figure out how much noise has been applied to go from